jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

     ret
 ```

-If the `IRQ_TIMER3` bit is set, CPU0 first broadcasts the interrupt to the other CPUs by writing to their mailbox three:
+If the `IRQ_TIMER3` bit is set, CPU 0 first broadcasts the interrupt to the other CPUs by writing to their mailbox three:

 ```C
 #define IRQ_MAILBOX_CPU_SHIFT       (4)